surajgumma2000-alt/badwolf24ps-minecraft-website/replit.md

 ## Overview

 This is a full-stack web application for a Minecraft server called BadWolf24PS.
-The application provides server information, allows users to submit feedback, and displays recent community feedback.
+The application provides server information, allows users to submit feedback, displays recent community feedback, and includes a Discord community section.
 It's built with a modern tech stack including React, TypeScript, Express.js, and uses Drizzle ORM with PostgreSQL for data persistence.

 ## User Preferences